OffchainLabs/cargo-stylus/README.md

 See `--help` for all available flags and default values.

-## Verifying Stylus Programs
+## Verifying Stylus Contracts

 **cargo stylus verify**

 Verifies that a deployed smart contract is identical to that produced by the current project.
 Since Stylus smart contracts include a hash of all project files, this additionally verifies that code comments and other files are identical.
-To ensure build reproducibility, if a program is to be verified, it should be both deployed and verified using `cargo stylus reproducible`.
+To ensure build reproducibility, if a contract is to be verified, it should be both deployed and verified using `cargo stylus reproducible`.

 See `--help` for all available flags and default values.